mdshehata80/Newcareer/README.md

     npm install
     ```
 2. Create a `.env` file at the root of the project.
-3. Add your Google AI API Key to the `.env` file:
+3. Add your Google AI API Key to the `.env` file.
+You can get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).
     ```
     GOOGLE_AI_API_KEY="your_api_key_here"
     ```